-When it comes to womens hockey, there is a view that it is best enjoyed on a party bus in Dutchess County or way upstate NY because this sport involving women players has the makings for lots and lots of drinking, say fans.
+When it comes to womens hockey, there is a view that it is best enjoyed on a party bus or limousine in Dutchess County or way upstate NY because this sport involving women players has the makings for lots and lots of drinking, say fans.
 In fact, the Big Green women’s college hockey team from Dartmouth hoped to defeat defending national champion Clarkson during a recent series of heated match-ups in Potsdam, New York.
 While the “Big Green” went on to score victory, it was the school’s party bus activity that male students seem to enjoy the most.

 For instance, Big Green women’s hockey fans Dean and Jeff said “any women’s hockey game has the makings for party-hardy when we carry along a keg of beer enroute to any away game.”
 The two college party goers say that “watching chicks play on ice just gets us real thirsty.
 We are simply thirsty women’s hockey fans,” added the duo with big grins on their faces.